Kelechi-Okorie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 file 7-occurrences.js - returns the number of occurrences in a list
 file 8-esrever.js - returns reversed version of a list
 File 9-logme.js - prints number of arguments already printed and the new argument value
+File 10-converter.js - converts a number from base 10 to another base